JayZZZZZZZ/MetisProject5/README.md

 # MetisProject5

-Final Project - AirBnb Recommendation System
+# Final Project:  AirBnb Recommendation System & Application

+Short Description:

-Short Description: Create a Recommendation System and Application for All Airbnb Users
+Create a Recommendation System and Application for All Airbnb Users
                     - Help the Users to find listings they like quickly and precisely
                     - Provide summerized reviews for each listing